boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

  - **10,330,300** estimated complexity
  - **6,325** Bitbucket repositories

+It took over 24 hours to process the results and took about 5 weeks to download and run `scc` over the repositories.

 ## Methodology

-Since I run searchcode.com I already have a collection of over 7,000,000 projects across git, mercurial, subversion and such.
+Since I run [searchcode.com](https://searchcode.com/) I already have a collection of over 7,000,000 projects across git, mercurial, subversion and such.
 So why not try processing them?
-Working with git is pretty easy so I limited myself to that and exported the list.
+Working with git is usually the easiest solution so I ignored mercurial and subversion and exported the list of git projects.
 Turns out I actually have 12 million git repositories being tracked, and I should probably update the page to reflect that.

 So now I have 12 million or so git repositories which I need to download and process.